Grandmaster leads HK Film Award nominations

 Meanwhile, TANG Wei 湯唯 and WANG Lee-hom 王力宏 are currently in Hong Kong shooting Cyber, a thriller about Chinese and American law enforcement agencies teaming up to combat cyber-terrorism.
 The Michael MANN film, co-starring Chris HEMSWORTH, began its Hong Kong shoot in early June, and it is expected to go on until later this month.
 October Pictures Ltd 拾月堂製作有限公司 is assisting with production in the city.

 The latest Chinese star to go to Hollywood is HAN Geng 韓庚.
-The pop star announced in the early hours of Monday morning that he is joining the cast of Michael BAY's Transformers 4.
+The pop star announced in the early hours of Monday morning that he is joining the cast of Michael BAY's Transformers: Age of Extinction.
 Han, who has led a successful solo career in China after leaving South Korean boy band Super Junior, is the second Greater China star to join the cast after LI Bingbing 李冰冰's casting was announced in May.

 Production for Transformers 4 has begun in the United States.
 It is set to shoot in Hong Kong and China in the autumn.